 Customer loyalty programs are a great way to enhance retention rates.
 According to research, 79% of customers are likely to continue doing business with a brand that has a loyalty program.
 Also, 73% of them are more likely to recommend brands with good loyalty programs to their friends and family.
 Creating an in-house customer loyalty program that offers customers store credit, free products, exclusive sales and more, can effectively improve CRR.

-Offer personalised product recommendations
+Offer personalized product recommendations

 Celebrate user milestones

 Sending customers milestones emails or messages is a great way to engage them.
-Such initiatives give customers a sense of achievements and incentivize them to continue purchasing.
+Such initiatives give customers a sense of achievement and incentivize them to continue purchasing.
 A higher level of engagement leads to more loyalty, thereby reducing churn rates.

 Get customer feedback

 It’s important to talk to your loyal customers and gather their feedback.
 Also, it makes customers feel like they are valued and being heard by businesses they support.
 Customer feedback is essential to improve the overall customer experience.
 Better customer experience will automatically engage more customers, and reduce the likelihood of them churning.
 Companies use Net Promoter Score (NPS) as a metric to measure brand loyalty.
-Knowing where you stand with your customers in terms of loyalty can help marketers to optimise their marketing strategy and improve retention.
+Knowing where you stand with your customers in terms of loyalty can help marketers to optimize their marketing strategy and improve retention.
 It’s vital not just to collect feedback, but also to act on them.
 This will ultimately help you to create a user-driven product or service.